 In order to ensure that all of our visitors can use our website, these pages aim to meet Level-AA standard of WCAG 2.1.
 This includes elements such as:

-- Alt text for all images and providing non-visual alternatives where appropriate
+- Alternative text for all images and providing non-visual alternatives where appropriate

 - Content can be navigated with just a keyboard or speech recognition tools